-Wellness and preventative care are available to the public by appointment and dental services (canine and feline), advanced in-house blood and serum analysis, minor surgeries, heartworm treatment and x-ray services are all now available.
-Wellness care includes physical examinations (Basic Exam – $18.00 or Diagnostic Exam – $40.00) which are part of any comprehensive primary and preventative care program designed to safeguard your pet’s ongoing good health.
+Wellness and preventative care are available to the public by appointment and dental services (canine and feline), advanced in-house blood and serum analysis, minor surgeries, heartworm treatment, and x-ray services are all now available.
+Wellness care includes physical examinations (Basic Exam – $19.00 or Diagnostic Exam – $42.00) which are part of any comprehensive primary and preventative care program designed to safeguard your pet’s ongoing good health.

 The cost of prevention is often a fraction of the cost of treating a disease or problem once it has become more advanced, and early diagnosis and treatment of developing problems or diseases can increase the likelihood of successful outcomes.
 Preventive healthcare involves a multi-faceted approach that includes veterinary evaluation of your pet’s overall health and risks of disease or other health problems.

 Pet vaccinations play an essential role in keeping your pet healthy.
-Vaccinating your pet can help prevent pet diseases, prevent the spread of certain diseases and helps you avoid costly treatments for preventable animal illnesses.
+Vaccinating your pet can help prevent pet diseases, prevent the spread of certain diseases, and help you avoid costly treatments for preventable animal illnesses.
 Vaccinating your pets annually lessens the spread of infectious diseases in our community’s pet population.

 Zoonotic diseases (these are diseases that can be transmitted from the animal to humans) such as Rabies and Leptospirosis can be prevented by getting your pet vaccinated and will protect you and your pet.
-Humane Society of Manatee County Veterinary Clinic is open to the public, offers low-to-moderate cost vaccinations and vaccine packages six (6) days a week by appointment and offers walk-in vaccine clinics (no appointment necessary) the second and fourth Saturday of every month between 9 a.m. – 2 p.m.
+Humane Society of Manatee County Veterinary Clinic is open to the public, offers low-to-moderate cost vaccinations and vaccine packages six (6) days a week by appointment.

 If your pet is already spayed or neutered, your pet will qualify for our low to moderate cost vaccine and wellness pricing.
 If your pet is not yet spayed or neutered, please call us to schedule a surgery appointment today.
 You will be able to update their vaccines at the time of their surgery.

-The actual dental procedure includes the cleaning, scaling, polishing, filing, extraction or repair of your pet’s teeth.
-The thorough dental cleaning is performed while the animal is under anesthesia under the supervision of a veterinarian.
+The actual dental procedure includes the cleaning, scaling, polishing, filing, extraction, or repair of your pet’s teeth.
+A thorough dental cleaning is performed while the animal is under anesthesia under the supervision of a veterinarian.
+We also offer dental x-rays in a state-of-the-art dental suite.
 Make your pet’s dental health a priority.
 Dental problems can cause, or be caused by other health issues, which is why your pet’s oral health is so important.

 Pets can become irritable and may experience behavioral changes when experiencing dental problems.
-If your dog or cat is exhibiting any of the signs listed below you should consider a dental exam.
+If your dog or cat is exhibiting any of the signs listed below you should consider a dental health assessment exam.

 - Bad breath